This Walleye Opener spring walleye fell for a Fire-Ball Jig and fathead minnow combination. Photo Courtesy of Travis Peterson

-Minnesota offers many options for opening weekend and spring walleyes in general.
+Minnesota offers many options for walleye opener and spring walleyes in general.
 With so many lakes and rivers to choose from, picking a “hot” lake can be frustrating.
 After scratching to catch a few opening weekend “eaters”, stories of a better bite on “the lake just down the road” often greet us when we return to work on Monday morning.

 How does an angler improve his or her chances of catching enough walleyes to fill the fryer on opening weekend?
 Consider the following basic but proven opening day suggestions.

 Target Walleye Waters